 Experiments range from: engineering a catapult, constructing an articulating hand, making plastic from corn, and many more!

-Each student will need to purchase copies of the following books:
+Each family will need to purchase copies of the following books:

 Listening to Crickets

 How to be Good at Science, Technology, and Engineering